MHickey2/Quiz-Lite/TEST.md

    </p>
    <br/>

    Should be responsive down to 320px screen, but any smaller and there will be issues.
 The website is not responsive for the Galaxy Fold, but this is not within my current scope anyway.
 The only mobile I had access to was the iphone5, and is limited in it's capabilities, so used simulators to test the application.
-I used Developer tools and was working with all screen sizes.
+I used Developer tools and was working with all screen sizes above 320px.

    The Media Query Breakpoints I used were:
    - 600px width and below;